Medical Laboratory Science

 View video: "Just the Job - A career as a Medical Laboratory Scientist"

-The mission of the Department of Laboratory Medicine Medical Technology Program at the University of Washington is to develop and maintain a superior educational program for future medical laboratory scientists.
+The mission of the Department of Laboratory Medicine Medical Laboratory Science Program at the University of Washington is to develop and maintain a superior educational program for future medical laboratory scientists.
 These well-trained scientists should be knowledgeable, highly skilled and ethical, prepared to practice as competent professionals and to contribute to the changing field of laboratory medicine.

 - Offer a sustainable curriculum that meets current and emergent educational and professional needs of program students.